bikallem/http/README.md

 # http
-A HTTP 1.1 server possibly for use with tezos-node
+A HTTP 1.1 server with support for mulitple cores and parallel request processing.

 # Goals/Considerations
 - Utilize all cores/CPUs by exploiting OCaml 5.0 features - specifically `Domains` and `effects`.